Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

 1. Open the `SPA\src\authConfig.js` file.
 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
 1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.
-1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-api` app copied from the Azure portal.
+1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-api` app copied from the Azure portal.

-#### Configure Known Client Applications for service (msal-react-api)
+#### Configure Known Client Applications for service (msal-node-api)

-For a middle-tier web API (`msal-react-api`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
+For a middle-tier web API (`msal-node-api`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
 However, since the middle-tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
 This binding merges the permissions required by both the client and the middle-tier web API and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.
 To achieve this, you need to add the **Application Id** of the client app to the `knownClientApplications` property in the **manifest** of the web API.
 Here's how:

-1. In the [Azure portal](https://portal.azure.com), navigate to your `msal-react-api` app registration, and select the **Manifest** blade.
+1. In the [Azure portal](https://portal.azure.com), navigate to your `msal-node-api` app registration, and select the **Manifest** blade.
 1. In the manifest editor, change the `knownClientApplications: []` line so that the array contains the Client ID of the client application (`msal-react-spa`) as an element of the array.

 For instance: